intel/gardener-extension-cri-resmgr/README.md

    ```
 ### Logging in Grafana

-Logs for extension are available in Grafana in namespace garden.
-Logs for cri-resmgr-installation, cri-resmgr-agent and cri-resource-manager in seed grafana (commands below assume running local setup)
+Logs for `cri-resmgr-extension` are available in "Garden" Grafana in garden namespace.
+Logs for `cri-resmgr-installation`, `cri-resmgr-agent` and `cri-resource-manager` daemon are in dedicated Grafana for shoot (deployed in a seed in shoot namespace e.g. shoot--local--local).

+Note that example commands below assume running local setup with kind based Gardener.

-#### cri-resmgr-extension
+#### cri-resmgr-extension logs
 You can check the logs in Grafana - svc/grafana namespace garden.

 Expose it first with: